23 Animals With Long Necks

 These elusive creatures, native to the Democratic Republic of Congo, have long, slender necks around 14-18 inches long.

-While they may look similar to a zebra at first glance, they are actually related to giraffes and have similar skull structures.
+While they may look similar to a zebra at first glance, they are related to giraffes and have similar skull structures.

 One of the most interesting facts about okapis is that their long necks allow them to reach leaves and fruits higher up in trees, which other animals cannot access.